rotheconrad/HeatSeq/README.md

 1. -no, Create clustermap of the data without cluster prediction or metadata.
 1. -bw, Adjust the KDE bandwidth parameter to control smoothing and valley prediction.
 1. -l, Add axis labels to plot.
 Default is no labels because they are typically difficult to read.
 1. -hcg, Specify the number of colors to use in the heatmap color gradient (2-11).
+If you would like to customize the colors, you can edit the simple color list in HeatSeq.py on lines 273-277 with any colors you'd like.

 ```bash
 # print the help menu